 Wicker basket packed?

-Last week’s National Picnic Week continues all summer on Muddy Stilettos!
-A beautiful wicker basket with delicious bites, fizz and mouth-watering desserts or a glorified packed lunch with mountains of Tupperware and stodgy sausage rolls?
+A beautiful wicker basket packed with fizz and crustless sandwiches or a glorified packed lunch with mountains of Tupperware and stodgy sausage rolls (guilty!)
 Fear not, our Muddy guide to lovely picnic spots will at least ensure the location is perfect.

 Higginson Park, Marlow